reactive-python/reactpy-django/docs/src/reference/components.md

 ??? question "How do I transform views from external libraries?"

-    In order to convert external views, you can utilize `view_to_component` as a function, rather than a decorator.
+    In order to convert external views, you can utilize `#!python view_to_component` as a function, rather than a decorator.

     === "components.py"